Things You'll Need

 Make a Sling

 1.)
 Get a long, thick rubber band to form the firing mechanism.
 You can make a stronger firing mechanism by using surgical tubing or several rubber bands wound around each other.
-You can experiment with the length to find out what works best, but it is important that it be strong and thick.
+You can experiment with the length to find out what works best, but it is important that it be strong and thick.2.)
+Cut the rubber band in half.
+You now have a band for each side of the slingshot.
+If you're using surgical tubing or multiple rubber bands, you can skip this step; just make sure that each band (for either side of the firing mechanism) is of equal length.

 3.)
 Get a rectangular piece of leather or strong cloth.
 (Several rectangles of duct tape stuck together work, too.)
 This will be your holder or "pocket."
 It should be slightly rectangular, with each side measuring between 2 to 4 inches.